 Lt.
 Thomas was also to add that he was wondering how he would “be able to settle down on the family farm in the Maclear district of the Transkei after all this excitement”.

 The unfortunate truth is that it was highly likely that his participation in D Day ultimately killed him years later.
 After the war but he developed an alcohol dependency problem whilst suffering with post traumatic stress disorder (PTSD), very sick he eventually shot himself when he was also diagnosed with cancer.
-A real tragedy and the end to a fine South African hero, close family and fiends described him as an AMAZING man, brave, humble and very caring.
+A real tragedy and the end of a fine South African hero, close family and fiends described him as an AMAZING man, brave, humble and very caring.

-People who knew him well said he was never the same after the war, and today we honour his extreme sacrifice and we remember him.
+People who knew him well said he was never the same after the war, and today we honour his extreme sacrifice and we will remember him.

+Posted by Peter Dickens.
 Reference – Two South African “Royal Marine” Commandos and the D-Day Landings, June 1944 By Ross Dix-Peek.